vinayking01/javascript_knowledge/Thapa Technical JAVASCRIPT Code/(3) fucntion (this keyword).md

     ```

 ### 6. In Arrow Functions:
-- Arrow functions do not have their own this.
-They inherit this from the parent scope at the time they are defined.
+- Arrow functions do not have their own this binding.
+Instead, they inherit this from the enclosing scope where they are defined.
+This means that this inside an arrow function will refer to the same this as the surrounding code.
+- ✅ Key Rule: Objects do not create lexical scopes in JavaScript.
+Lexical scope is created by: Functions, Blocks ({ ... }), Modules, Global scope

     ```
-    const obj = {
+    const obj = {    // isme confuse mat hone kuki obj ek data type hai, & object ka koi lexical scope nahi hota hai isiliye jab kheta hai ki parent se leta hai toh is case me bahar hi chla jayega outer scope which is global context uska concept apply hoga.
     name: 'Object',
     showName: () => {
         console.log(this.name); // 'this' refers to the parent scope, not obj